facebookarchive/caffe2/_docs/docker-setup.md

 docker run -it -p 8888:8888 cc2.gpu.tutorial.0.7.0 sh -c "jupyter notebook --no-browser --ip 0.0.0.0 /caffe2/caffe2/python/tutorials"
 ```

+Essentially you need to locate the tar file, whatever its name is and import it with `docker load -i <path-to-image-tar-file>`
 Windows users: you can just change "/Volumes" to "D:\" or whatever the drive letter the USB was assigned and it should work.

 ## Setup Docker